Loading…

 What it doesn't cover: the base Windrose progression path (see the Windrose leveling guide), ship building basics (see the ship building guide), or faction mechanics from scratch (see the faction tier list).

 Prerequisites: level 15, Ketch or Brigantine operational, at minimum Iron gear set.
 The Cursed Swamps will kill you regularly in Copper gear.
+For the full Cursed Swamps zone breakdown (enemies, Steel gear, and how to navigate the biome) the Windrose Cursed Swamps guide covers everything before the level ceiling kicks in.

 Time investment: 20-40 hours for a complete endgame project (all factions to Level 3, full Frigate, Steel gear set).
 More if you're base building extensively.